nasa/harmony-regridding-service/README.md

 |- tests
 ```

+* .snyk - A file used by the Snyk webhook to ensure the correct version of
+  Python is used when installing the full dependency tree for the Harmony
+  Regridding Service.
+This file should be updated when the version of Python is
+  updated in the service Docker image.
 * CHANGELOG.md - This file contains a record of changes applied to each new
   public release of a service Docker image.
 Any release of a new service
   version since migrating to GitHub should have a record of what was changed in